HosamUsf/Coder-Square/README.md

 ---
 # CoderSquare: Ignite Your Learning Journey

-CoderSquare is not just a platform; it's your passport to a vibrant community-driven learning experience.
+CoderSquare is not just a platform, it's your passport to a vibrant community-driven learning experience.
 Imagine the best of Hackernews meeting a curated learning platform, designed to empower you with a world of knowledge.
 Here, developers share and vote on resources, creating a dynamic space to discover new tools, frameworks, and tutorials.

 ![CoderSquare](https://github.com/HosamUsf/Coder-Square/assets/57178026/e7972c48-d2c3-47cc-847f-4ae315190ae5)